tonywhatever/deb_build4skippy/README.md

 It does create the proper but unsigned Debian-Binaries-Packades only.
 We omit deliberatelly the creation of skippy-xd_x.x.x.orig.tar.gz (debianized source), skippy-xd_x.x.x-x.dsc and skippy-xd_x.x.x-x.debian.tar.xz.

-### Befor anything else:
+### Befor you do anything:

-You need to update and upgrade the system first
+You need to update and upgrade the system first!!!

 ### The required tools are: